CP1404/Practicals/prac_03/README.md

     something like "Add password check program").
 Have a look and see that it also appears in your log.

-    We've now saved the state of our project (just one file) at multiple stages by committing to a ***local* Git repository**.
+    We've now saved the state of our project at multiple stages by committing to a ***local* Git repository**.
 We have not used GitHub at all yet.
     We could do this as many times as